 Congestion Management Process - SAFETEA-LU requires that a congestion management process be a key element of the Plan.
-Highway congestion throughout the Region has increased since the last Plan, due to increased dependency on the automobile and the continued increase in car registrations statewide.
+Highway congestion is a continuing impediment to the free flow of movement of people and goods throughout the Region due to continued dependency on the automobile and trucks.
 Increased highway capacity within the fiscal constraints of the Plan can address only some of the Region's congestion locations.
 Transportation mode shifts and increased utilization and efficiency of existing regional transportation resources will be necessary as part of the process to address congestion issues.
 The SCRCOG must utilize a congestion management process in framing transportation decisions which may include both transportation demand management (TDM) and transportation supply management (TSM) initiatives.
 Managing congestion is a key factor in maintaining regional economic vitality and the attractiveness of the Region to residents and businesses while improving overall environmental quality.

 Preservation of Existing Transportation Resources - The Region has many options and transportation modes to meet transportation needs.
 Each of these modes plays an important role in the overall transportation system.
 Fiscally constrained planning requires a component which maintains all current transportation resources, recognizing the importance of each current mode and service option.
 The Region can ill afford to lose any service and move backwards.
 The preservation of the various resources will allow opportunities for the future as regional needs evolve.
-Transportation needs have increased since the preparation of the last Plan update and the importance of maintaining existing transportation resources cannot be understated.
+Transportation needs have not diminished since the preparation of the last Plan update and the importance of maintaining existing transportation resources cannot be understated.
 The fiscal constraint imposed by the Plan limits the opportunities to preserve the existing transportation resources.
 Additional funding will be needed to guarantee full preservation and continued operation of the current transportation operations and infrastructure.